Comparing Medicare Supplement rates and plans in your particular State is not as difficult as you may think.

 - Third, is Medicare Part D Rx coverage.
 If you are in a Medicare Supplement, a separate Part D plan will help you pay your prescription costs.
 Part D plans never came with Medicare Supplements.
 Some Medicare Advantage plans will include the Part D coverage with their medical plan.
 (View the Part D info here).

 - Medicare Part B premium.
 There is no getting around paying for this one, only if you are receiving financial assistance from your state.
-For most people, the 2012 Medicare Part B premium is $99.
+For most people, the 2022 Medicare Part B premium for most medicare members is $170.10.

 Medicare Supplement Rates … Most shoppers will first look at what the premium is, then the financial strength and brand name, then lastly, but still very important, how are they going to treat you.
 How is their customer service.
 Doctors and hospitals are not too concerned with who the insurance company you are with, because Medicare is considered “Primary coverage” which means all claims go to Medicare first, then Medicare notifies the insurance company of their portion they are responsible for.
 Also, when seeing a doctor, make sure they accept Medicare.
 Some physicians have “opted-out” of the Medicare system and have become “cash-only” doctors.
 This number seems to be around 1% from CMS (Center of Medicare and Medicaid Services) studies.